 Penalty for this subregulation: a fine of $1 000.

 [Regulation 10D inserted: Gazette 7 Dec 2018 p.
-4664.]
+4664; amended: Gazette 19 Jul 2019 p.
+2853.]

 10E.
-Person in charge of school to prevent non-immunised child attendance at school
+Person in charge to prevent attendance of non-immunised child

-(1) The Chief Health Officer may direct the person in charge of a school not to permit a child to attend the school if the child has not been immunised against, or has not acquired immunity from, a vaccine preventable notifiable infectious disease.
+(1) The Chief Health Officer may direct the person in charge of a school, community kindergarten or child care service not to permit a child to attend, or participate in an educational programme of, the school, community kindergarten or child care service if the child has not been immunised against a vaccine preventable notifiable infectious disease.

 (2) The direction must —